mapbox/osmpbf-tutorial/Planetfiles.md

 This is a pretty easy one; all we have to do is translate this from base16 (hex) to base10.
 This is something that computers do better than humans, so I'd recommend using your favorite programming language or [an online calculator](https://www.rapidtables.com/convert/number/base-converter.html) instead of trying to do it manually.

-We can ignore the first three bytes entirely, as they're all 0 and leading zeroes don't mean anything; 0000000E is the same as 0E, which is the same as E.  In hex notation, E is equal to 14.
+We can ignore the first three bytes entirely, as they're all 0 and leading zeroes don't mean anything; 0000000E is the same as `x0E`, which is the same as `xE`.
+In hex notation, `xE` is equal to 14.

 Now we know that the next chunk of data that we want to process is fourteen bytes long.